Yash-Singh1/live-stream-scrape/README.md

 ## Image Caching Circumvention

-The best way to get around image caching when using something like App Inventor is to simply add a redundant query parameter to your image:
+The best way to get around image caching when using something like App Inventor is to simply add a redundant query parameter to your image.
+This ensures your cache key is unique every single time:

 ```js
 img.src = `https://live-stream-scrape.vercel.app/?${Date.now()}`;
 ```

+## How it Works

+This API works by fetching HTML and analyzing it for key indicators that a certain Youtuber or Twitch streamer is live.